nimbo-sh/nimbo/README.md

   <img src="https://user-images.githubusercontent.com/6595222/115258675-1bf98300-a129-11eb-8ea1-24cdc67d81e8.png" width="480" height="240">
 </p>

-# Nimbo: Run jobs on AWS with a single command
+# Nimbo: Machine Learning on AWS with a single command

-[Nimbo](https://nimbo.sh) is a CLI tool that allows you to run code on AWS as if you were running it locally.
-It's as simple as:
+[Nimbo](https://nimbo.sh) is a dead-simple command-line tool that allows you to run code on AWS as if you were running it locally.
+It abstracts away the complexity of AWS, allowing you to build, iterate, and deliver machine learning models faster than ever.

-### nimbo run "python -u train.py --lr=3e-4"
+### Example - ```nimbo run "python -u train.py --lr=3e-4```
 <a href="https://asciinema.org/a/408353" target="_blank"><img src="https://asciinema.org/a/408353.svg" height=300 width=300/></a>

-It also provides many useful commands to make it faster to work with AWS, such as easily checking prices, logging onto an instance, or syncing data.
-For example:
-- nimbo list-spot-gpu-prices
-- nimbo ssh <instance-id>
-- nimbo push datasets
-- nimbo pull logs
-- nimbo delete-all-instances
+### The fastest way to prototype on AWS

 Nimbo drastically simplifies your AWS workflow by taking care of instance, environment, data, and IAM management - no changes to your codebase needed.
-Since it is independent of your code, you can run any type of job you want.
+Whether you're just getting started with AWS or are a seasoned veteran, Nimbo takes the pain out of doing Machine Learning in the cloud, allowing you to focus on what matters - building great models for your team and clients.

+### Powerful commands

+Nimbo provides many useful commands to supercharge your productivity when working with AWS, such as easily launching notebooks, checking prices, logging onto an instance, or syncing data.
+Some examples include :
+- `nimbo list-spot-gpu-prices`
+- `nimbo ssh <instance-id>`
+- `nimbo push datasets`
+- `nimbo pull logs`
+- `nimbo delete-all-instances`

 ## Key Features
 - **Your Infrastructure:**